-Units: 3.00 - UC:CSU 3.00 hours lecture weekly A critical survey, with examples, of the motion picture both as a medium of mass communication and as a developing art form.
+Units: 3.00 - UC:CSU 3.00 hours lecture weekly A critical survey of the motion picture both as a medium of mass communication and as a developing art form.
 Analyzes representative feature films as to genre, technique, aesthetics, and sociological impact.
 Designed as an introductory course.
+Film examples are screened in class.